veryloooong/flat-management-app/README.md

-# Tauri + React + Typescript
+# Flat management app in Typescript + Tauri

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This is a desktop app to manage flat details and fees.
+Made for school, class HUST/IT3180.

 ## Recommended IDE Setup